wilsonmar/wilsonmar.github.io/_posts/2017-04-09-git-basics.md

    ```-a``` adds the tag permanently.
 Without this parameter, the tag remains local.

+   The v1.2.3 formatmis called "semantic versioning" described at
+   <a target="_blank" href="http://semver.org/">http://semver.org</a>

    PROTIP: This stores the tag within folder <tt>.git/refs/tags/</tt>.

 4. Tags require an additional git push command to be pushed to GitHub.